andrewbluepiano/SignPi/README.md

 Runs a verrrrrrryyyyyyy simple web app on the RasPi (just type the Pi's IP into your browser).
 Nothing else at this point.

+I use an amplifier for power management because I'm not an electrical engineer, and just dont wanna deal with that xD.

 ## Setup
 Intended to be run on a raspberry pi running raspbian buster with networking already setup.
 This might be done by running the 'sudo raspi-config' command, going to networking, then setting up your wifi.